rkneeshaw/MS45.1-ESS-TS2/README.md

 # MS45.1-ESS-TS2
-Custom tune for an ESS TS2+ kit with 42lb injectors and 79mm pulley on a MS45.1 DME
+Custom tune for an ESS TS2 Supercharged E46 BMW 330i ZHP using 42lb injectors and 79mm pulley (MS45.1 DME)

 ***DISCLAIMER: This archive is provided as-is and without warranty.
 Use it at your own risk.
 If you need tuning support, I highly recommend reaching out to a qualified tuner.***